samir-plusb/honeybee-1/docs/mailing.md

 Address default will be used to set fields if they are empty upon sending a message.
 Address overrides are used to override the field values or their default values.
-If you do not want to redirect emails in any case to an address of your choice, just set the ```override_all_recipients``` setting with an email address.
+If you want to force emails in any case to an address of your choice, just set the ```override_all_recipients``` setting with an email address.
 It will then be used to override `To`, `Cc` and `Bcc` if present.

 # Using custom mailer settings